 Envisioning Sea Level Rise Adaptation in Waikiki, Hawaiʻi

 Waikīkī is the economic hub of Hawai‘i’s tourism industry and is threatened by flooding from sea level rise, king tides, high wave events, rainfall and storm drain backflow, groundwater inundation, and overflow of the Ala Wai canal.
 This research merges science with design to create conceptual architectural design renderings to visualize sea level rise adaptation strategies over time for buildings, utilities, transportation, and open space.
-The interdisciplinary design research team includes graduate research assistants and faculty from the University of Hawai’i at Mānoa School of Architecture, Sea Grant College Program, and School of Ocean and Earth Science and Technology.
+The interdisciplinary design research team from the University of Hawai‘i (UH) School of Architecture (SOA)’s Environmental Research and Design Laboratory (ERDL); the School of Ocean and Earth Science and Technology (SOEST)’s Climate Resilience Collaborative (CRC); and Sea Grant College Program’s Center for Smart Building and Community Design (CSBCD) includes graduate research assistants, faculty, and staff from architecture, landscape architecture, environmental design, climate science, geology, and Sea Grant.
 The goal is for these renderings to compel discussion, contribute to design guides, pilot projects, and new policies that prepare for future flooding.
-Feedback on adaptation strategies was solicited from over 70 stakeholders and published into an online report as a resource to future design teams and policy makers.
-The design proposals were shared through public presentation with over 120 attendees and discussion with guest experts.
+This project demonstrates the potential for academia’s role in addressing climate change with notable project engagement of over 700 people in professional, business, governmental, and academic settings.
+Participant feedback published into online reports, highlight the need for district-scale planning and building-scale guidelines informed by future flooding predictions.
+This academic research project’s methods and products can inform future local policy development as a resource to future design teams and policy makers.

 Awards: